 I felt compelled to draw attention to the need in New England because in my opinion, the northeast corridor is a forgotten and neglected area of our country.
 The Northeast is reputable for being a hard place which has measurably discouraged church planting however, every area of our country has its challenges.
 If God is calling you to the Northeast don’t be dissuaded by circumstances but be driven by the call of God.
+Notice a few reasons to plant churches in the Northeast.

 - The Mandate.